Iwaizumi doesn't know what's wrong with Oikawa.

 They lose the match.
 Oikawa doesn't really cry.
 There are sniffles but his face is dead set and staring out the bus windows.
 Their fingers are loosely entwined.

 Iwaizumi, on the other hand, weeps dreadfully.
-The tears come like a waterfall and he can't find the right taps to turn it off.
+The tears come like a waterfall and he can't find the right taps to turn off.
 Oikawa squeezes his hand occasionally; an act of comfort.
 It's almost ironic how Iwaizumi is supposed to be the one salvaging Oikawa's last few days but Oikawa seems to be doing all the saving.

 Oikawa doesn't go to school the following day.